Approximate information maximization for bandit games: Numerical experiments

-For the two-arm cases in \cref{fig:1,fig:2} the arm means are chosen from a uniform grid in $[0,1]$ using a Sobol sequence (we have avoided $\{0,1\}$ values but it has no impact on the obtained results).
-Regret is averaged over more than $10^5$ events and observed during $10^6$ steps to attest the logarithmic scaling.
-It is worth noting that for Gaussian rewards the prior information of arm means being only between $0$ and $1$ is not given to \algoname nor Thompson sampling to allow a direct comparison.
+For the Gaussian two-armed cases in \cref{fig:1} the arm means are chosen from a uniform grid in $(0,1)\times(0,1)$ using a Sobol sequence (we have avoided the values 0 and 1 but it has no impact on the obtained results).
+The regret is averaged over $8192$ games and observed during $10^8$ steps to attest the logarithmic scaling.
+For Bernoulli rewards with two-armed \cref{fig:3}, the regret is averaged over $16384$ games and observed during $10^8$ steps.
+It is worth noting that for Gaussian rewards, the prior information of arm means being only between $0$ and $1$ is not given to \algoname nor to the Thompson sampling algorithm to allow a direct comparison.

-For the fifty-armed case in \cref{fig:3}, the arm means are drawn on a uniform prior and regret is averaged over $4.10^4$ events and observed during $5.10^4$ steps.
+For the fifty-armed case in \cref{fig:1,fig:3}, the arm means are drawn from a uniform prior, and the regret is averaged over $2000$ games and observed during $10^6$ steps in \cref{fig:1} and $10^7$ in \cref{fig:3}.

-Finally for close arm means in \cref{fig:closemean,fig:closemeanber}, the mean values are fixed with $\mu_1 = 0.79$ and $\mu_2= 0.8$, but this prior information is not given to the investigated algorithms.
-Regret is averaged over $10^5$ events and observed during $10^6$ steps.
+For close arm means in \cref{fig:closemean,fig:closemeanber}, the mean values are fixed with $\mu_1 = 0.79$ and $\mu_2= 0.8$, but this prior information is not given to the investigated algorithms.
+The regret is averaged over $10^5$ games and observed during $10^6$ steps.

+For the two-armed cases in \cref{fig:1moredata,fig:2moredata}, the arm means are chosen from a uniform grid in $(0,1)\times(0,1)$ using a Sobol sequence.
+The regret is averaged over more than $10^5$ games and observed during $10^6$ steps to enhance measurement accuracy.

+Finally, in the fifty-armed case in \cref{fig:3moredata}, the arm means are drawn from a uniform prior, and the regret is averaged over $4.10^4$ games and observed during $5.10^4$ steps to enhance measurement accuracy.

 Of note, for all the experiments, seed values are not shared throughout the algorithms.
-To obtain a sufficient number of runs the code was parallelized on a cluster (asynchronously), with each run operating independently while ensuring that seed values are not common between runs.
+To obtain a sufficient number of runs, the code was parallelized on a cluster (asynchronously), with each run operating independently while ensuring that seed values are not common between runs.
+Because it relies on an analytical expression, AIM shows an execution time of the same order of Thompson sampling (measured three times slower for two-armed Bernoulli rewards).

-For completeness, an implementation of AIM for Bernoulli rewards and more than two arms are given in the supplementary material (\texttt{AIM bernoulli bandits} folder).
+For completeness, an implementation of AIM for both Bernoulli and Gaussian rewards and more than two arms are given in the supplementary material (\texttt{AIM Bernoulli bandits and AIM Gaussian} folders).